syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 -   Location: Daraa, Busra al-Harir town
 -   Claimed targets: Civil Defense Center
 -   Date: 24 June 2018
--   First airstrike:
--   Reported killed:
+-   Reported killed: N/A
--   Reported injured:
+-   Reported injured:N/A
--   Missing:
--   Munitions identified: Not available
+-   Munitions identified: N/A
 -   Potentially responsible: Russian Air Force

 On 24 June at 15:43, the page of the Syrian Civil Defense on Facebook [published pictures of targeting the Civil Defense Center in Busra al-Harir town](https://www.google.com/url?q=https://www.facebook.com/SyriaCivilDefense/posts/1035007486655006&sa=D&ust=1540401260498000), as well as photos showing the aftermath of shelling on a field hospital in the town.
-The page stated that the civil defense teams were targeted directly after an artillery bombardment of Busra al-Harir town, which took a fire engine out of service completely.
+The post stated that the civil defense teams were targeted directly after an artillery bombardment on the Busra al-Harir town.
+They noted that the attack took a fire engine completely out of service.

 ![](/assets/investigations/Daraa2018/image9.png)